ELECTRONICS BASICS AND REFERENCE INFORMATION

 THE BASIC ELECTRONIC CONCEPTS

-Electronics engineering deals with the design, analysis and applications of electronic circuits.
-A circuit is a collection of components connected by conductors that forms a closed path through which an electric current can flow to achieve a particular functionality.
+Electronics deals with the design, analysis and applications of electronic circuits.
+This page introduces you to the circuit and explains the operation of its basic components.
+First of all, what is circuit anyway?
+Technically speaking, it is a collection of parts connected by conductors that forms (when turned on) a closed path through which electric current can flow to achieve a particular functionality.

-Electric current is the rate of charge flow past a given point in an electric circuit: I=Q/t, where I - current in amps, Q- charge in coulomb, t - time in seconds.
-Charge is the fundamental property of a matter carried by some elementary particles, which determines their electromagnetic interaction.
-This property is measured in coulombs (C), and it exhibits two states, positive and negative.
+Now, what is electric current?
+By definition, the current is an orderly flow of electric charges in a particular direction.
+It is measured as the rate of charge flow past a given area: I=Q/t, where I - current in amps, Q- charge in coulomb, t - time in seconds.
+Charge in turn is a fundamental property of the matter carried by some elementary particles, such as electrons and protons.
+This property determines these particles electromagnetic interaction.
+It is measured in coulombs (C), and it can have two states, positive and negative.
 In classical physics the charge of any system, body, or particle is an integer multiple of the elementary charge e, which is equal to 1.602×10−19 coulombs.
-By convention, the proton has a charge of e, and the electron has a charge of -e.
-Although electric current in conductors is produced by the motion of electrons, it has long been the convention to take the direction of electric current as if it were the positive charges which are moving.
+By convention, the proton has a charge of +e, and the electron has -e.
+The scientists believe that universe is charge neutral, that is it has the same net amount of positive and negative charges.
+Although electric current in conductors is produced primarily by the motion of electrons, the convention is to take the direction of electric current as if it were the positive charges which are moving.
+In other words, in circuit analysis we consider the current flow from plus to minus.

-The flow of the charges is influenced by electric field.
-When a charged particle moves in the field from point A to point B, a specific work done on this particle by electrical forces and as a result its potential energy changes.
-This work per unit charge is called voltage: V=W/Q. Voltage is measured in volts (1 V is 1 joule per coulomb).
-Since power in general is work per unit time, the amount of power transfer (i.e., rate at which electric energy is transformed by the flow of current) is then given by the equation P = W/t = V×Q/t = V×I.
+The flow of the charges is influenced by electric fields.
+When a charged particle moves in the field from a point A to a point B, specific work is done on this particle by electrical forces.
+As a result of this work the particle's potential energy changes.
+The value of this work per unit charge is called voltage: V=W/Q. Voltage is measured in volts (1 V is 1 joule per coulomb).
+Since power by definition is work per unit time, the amount of power transfer (i.e., rate at which electric energy is transformed by the flow of current) is then given by the equation P=W/t =V×Q/t=V×I.

-Basic components used in electronics are classified into passive (such as resistors, capacitors and inductors) or active (such as transistors and diodes).
-For the purpose of circuit design and analysis we normally replace real objects by so-called lumped circuit abstractions.
-These abstractions are idealized elements that capture some essential aspects of real device operation and that allows us to view a circuit as a set of discrete or "lumped" elements.
+Basic parts used in electronics are classified into passive (such as resistors, capacitors and inductors) or active (such as transistors and diodes).
+When we do practical circuit design and analysis, we normally replace real parts by so-called lumped circuit abstractions.
+These abstractions are idealized elements that reflect certain key aspects of real device operation and allow us to view a circuit as a set of discrete or "lumped" elements.

+The three basic electrical components are resistor, capacitor and inductor.
 An ideal resistor is defined as an element for which the ratio of voltage divided by current is constant.
-This constant ratio is called resistance: R=V/I. A resistor is dissipative element: it does not store energy, but simply removes it from the circuit.
+This constant ratio is called resistance: R=V/I. A resistor is a dissipative element: it does not store energy, but simply removes it from the circuit by converting to heat.

 ELECTRICAL UNITS SUMMARY